scottdware/panco/docs/csv_objects.md

-# CSV Structure
+# CSV Structure - Objects

+This guide will help show you the way to structure your CSV file(s) for use when working with the various objects types - address, service and tag.

+## Objects

-The CSV file for object creation (import) should be organized with the following columns:
+When creating (importing) address, service and tag objects, the CSV file needs to have the following columns:

 `Name,Type,Value,Description,Tags,Device Group/Vsys`

 * The `Description` and `Tags` fields are optional, however you **MUST** still include them even if they are blank in your file!
 * If any line begins with a hashtag `#`, it WILL be ignored!

+**_TIP_**: A good example is to first [export](https://scottdware.github.io/panco/objects_export.html) address, service or tag objects from the device.
+That way, you get a good idea of how the CSV file is laid out.

 > **_NOTE_**: Here are a few things to keep in mind when creating objects:
 > * For the name of the object, it cannot be longer than 32 characters, and must only include letters, numbers, spaces, hyphens, and underscores.